ted-repo/learning-power-automate-azure-deployment/README.md

 - For the template URI, you can store it in Azure storage or github (and use the raw link) within the flow.

 - basically, the outputs from the previous step is used in the next step in the workflow.

+- depending on the workflow you may need m365 E3/E5 licenses or premium flow licenses.

+- integration with devops (Github actions and Azure devOps pipelines)